IDMNYU/DM2193SP2015/awesome-web-class/ward_john/learning-log/html_quiz_1.md

 <!--
         < = open tag declaration
         p = paragraph tag
-        title = Not-rendered property of that p tag "Opening Paragraph" = The title
+        title = Bit that appears when you hover your mouse over an element "Opening Paragraph" = The title
         > = close tag declaration
         Lorem ipsum... = content being affected by the tag